HandsOnDataViz/book/docs/HandsOnDataViz.md

 Human Future at the New Frontier of Power*.
 PublicAffairs, 2019.
 <https://www.google.com/books/edition/The_Age_of_Surveillance_Capitalism/lRqrDQAAQBAJ>.

+[1] TODO: For example, Alberto Cairo defines charts as the broader category….

-[1] World Inequality Database, “Income Inequality, USA, 1913-2019,” 2020,
+[2] World Inequality Database, “Income Inequality, USA, 1913-2019,” 2020,
 <https://wid.world/share/#0/countrytimeseries/aptinc_p50p90_z;aptinc_p90p100_z;aptinc_p0p50_z/US/2015/kk/k/x/yearly/a/false/0/400000/curve/false>.

-[2] The World Inequality Database builds on the work of economists Thomas Piketty, Emmanuel Saez, and their colleagues, who have constructed US historical income data based not only on self-reported surveys, but also large samples of tax returns submitted to the Internal
+[3] The World Inequality Database builds on the work of economists Thomas Piketty, Emmanuel Saez, and their colleagues, who have constructed US historical income data based not only on self-reported surveys, but also large samples of tax returns submitted to the Internal